 Also, health insurance providers use a community-rating system to determine your costs.
 That means rates are based in part on the combined claims everyone files.
 If your state files a high number of insurance claims, your prices could rise.

 That’s why the overall health of residents in your state can influence your prices.
 According to America’s Health Rankings, IA is the 15th healthiest state in the country.

 What are the top insurance companies in Iowa?
-These providers offer individual and family plans in your state:
+Unfortunately there are only a couple providers who offer individual and family plans in your state:

 Coverage tends to vary based on your county, so check with the provider to see what plans you qualify for.

 The Affordable Care Act prevents insurance companies from considering certain factors while pricing your policy.